sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 read the code more thoroughly to get a feel of everything.
 In Rust/Haskell I can often just look at the cargo/haddock documentation to get by.
-OCaml does have Odoc which helps a lot but the overall shape of that OCaml programming language does not lend itself to learning too many high level things about a library by exploiting this "common vocabulary" that ad-hoc polymorphism promotes.
+OCaml does have Odoc which helps a lot but the overall shape of that OCaml programming language does not lend itself to learning too many high level things about a library by exploiting this "common vocabulary" that type classes promote.
 Note that OCaml *does* achieve "common vocabulary" in various other ways but it is just not as rich as that of Haskell/Rust.

-### Is this lack of ad-hoc polymorphism fatal to OCaml?
+### Is this lack of type classes fatal to OCaml?

 I think not.
 If was so, I would not use OCaml.
 OCaml has so many other strengths and I hope to do justice to many of them.